metal3d/Baboosh/README.rst

 I'm using Xmonad, a tiling window manager.
 To have some monitoring values on my task bar, I'm using "dzen".
 This bar can show some menus, but I need to launch several dzen bars at the same time because one that have a menu **is** a menu bar...

-Because I'm mad, I decided to lauch every dzen bars into one script.
+Because I'm mad, I decided to launch every dzen bars into one script.
 I used the magic "&" statement to launch them in several subprocesses.
 But... when I killed the main scripts... some loops was still running.
 So, I used another trick => kill 0

 Writing 6 functions to be launched in the script was not elegant.
-And a dilem appeared: should I use another scripting language or maybe I can write something to let me write that kind of script with "OOP" style.
+And a dilemma appeared: should I use another scripting language or maybe I can write something to let me write that kind of script with "OOP" style.
 And quickly, the "aliases" idea jumped into my mind.

 After some tests, I realized that my idea was not so bad... and allows me to create the "Thread" class.
 The story began !